Mundy Township man accused of throwing kittens against wall, causing serious injuries

 “Regardless of what you think about pets and animals and animal control, these kittens deserved a second chance," Swanson said.
 "They didn’t deserve to be beaten – and that’s exactly what happened.”

-The suspect has been charged with two counts of third-degree animal abuse or killing and one count of abandoning or cruelty to two or three animals.
+Cox has been charged with two counts of third-degree animal abuse or killing and one count of abandoning or cruelty to two or three animals.
 He was released on $5,000 while awaiting arraignment.

-Swanson said the suspect has no criminal history before this incident and is about to become a father, which makes the case even more concerning.
+Swanson said Cox has no criminal history before this incident and is about to become a father, which makes the case even more concerning.
 He pointed out animal abuse suspects often go on to abuse or injure defenseless humans.

 “When you beat them, you’re going to hurt someone else,” Swanson said.

 Both Sadie and Samson made a full recovery since the incident last fall.
-They will be available for adoption soon at the Genesee County Animal Shelter.
+They will be available for adoption soon at Lucky Day Animal Rescue.

-Shelter Director Gretchen Sommer said the cats are brother and sister, so they will be adopted together to a single home.
+Shelter Director Gretchen Sommer of Lucky Day said the cats are brother and sister, so they will be adopted together to a single home.
 Anyone who wants to consider adopting them should contact the shelter.